 The game is designed to last 1 hour.
 You can make it longer (if desired) by including more surprise challenges or having a more in-depth discussion at the end.

 Start planning your game and preparing your materials a few weeks beforehand.
 Most facilitators report spending 1-2 hours preparing the game materials.
 On game day, give yourself 15-30 minutes to set up the game room.
-Find instructions at Game Setup and Host Your Game.
+Find more information on the Play the Game and Materials pages.